uriahpissalidis/leetcode_easy/README.md

 -Added a python solution to leetcode #657 on 11/04/22, Robot Return to Origin <br>
 -Added a python solution to leetcode #1323 on 11/06/22, Maximum 69 Number <br>
 -Added a python solution to leetcode #2124 on 11/07/22, Check if All A's Appears Before All B's <br>
+-Added a python solution to leetcode #2032 on 11/08/22, Two Out of Three <br>